 be unlikely to get back any of their money.

-would have discovered that the director in question had been
+he would have discovered that the director in question had been

 involved in two other failed research and development

-The accounts of Artificial OrganTechnologies showed
+The accounts of Artificial OrganTechnologies showed large

-nothing for research and development.
+for research and development.

-Tamir's SMSF has other assets so he didn't lose everything but
+Tamir's SMSF has other assets, so he didn't lose everything, but

 it will affect how long his retirement income lasts.
 Tamir's